Published on 2021-05-20

 4. A transformational trickle-down technology

-The second reason is that the manufacturing process for this new composite material is not cost effective yet.
-Because of this, we think that e-bikes, which are already expensive to manufacture, may be more inclined to make the investment, since their costs are already higher.
-Plus, there is the advantage that if they use this new material, they can leverage it as a unique selling point in a competitive market – providing customers with a lighter, more durable e-bike.
+The manufacturing process for this composite is not yet cost-effective.
+E-bikes, which are already expensive, may invest in it since their costs are higher.
+Using this new material can be a unique selling point in a competitive market, providing customers with a lighter, more durable e-bike.

 Side view of the EGRVLR Gravel E-bike Concept